valentjn/vscode-ltex/pages/docs/installation-and-usage.md

 # License, v.
 2.0.
 If a copy of the MPL was not distributed with this
 # file, You can obtain one at https://mozilla.org/MPL/2.0/.

-title: "Installation & How to Use"
+title: "Installation and Usage"
+permalink: "/docs/installation-and-usage.html"
-permalink: "/docs/installation-how-to-use.html"
+redirect_from: "/docs/installation-how-to-use.html"
 sidebar: "sidebar"
 ---